KundanTripathi/Multi-Agent-Graph-Orchestration-RAG/README.md

 # 🚀 Multi-Agent Graph RAG
 A modular, multi-agent Retrieval-Augmented Generation (RAG) system using graph-based orchestration, powered by Flask, LangGraph, LangChain, ChromaDB, and OpenAI APIs.

+#### Note
+-- This is a framework that takes user input for multiple segment which carries files for different departments/function.
+Below is an example of folder structure:

+data/
+├── Segment1/
+│ ├── file1.pdf
+│ └── file2.pdf
+├── Segment2/
+│ ├── file3.pdf
+│ ├── file4.pdf
+│ └── file5.pdf
+└── Segment3/
+├── file6.pdf
+├── file7.pdf
+├── file8.pdf
+└── file9.pdf

 ## Application
-    -- *Fast Retrieval Augmented Generation* - for LARGE ENTERPRISE with petabytes of data and multiple Segments of functions/business<br>
+    Fast Retrieval Augmented Generation for LARGE ENTERPRISE with petabytes of data and multiple Segments of functions/business<br>
-    -- *Optimized Rtrieval of Content* - using Heirarchial Knowledge Graph and Segmentation<br>
+    Optimized Rtrieval of Content using Heirarchial Knowledge Graph and Segmentation<br>

 ## 📊 System Architecture
 ### 🧠 Graph Workflow